Mmandabes/Challenge-Trivia-Game/README.md

 # Challenge-Trivia-Game
-Trivia Game with Vanila Javascript Html and Css, 3 modes (easy, medium, and hard), user highscore from localstorage.
+Trivia Game with Vanila Javascript, Html and Css.
+It has 3 modes (easy, medium, and hard).
+User scores are stored in localstorage and displayed with the diffuculty mode in the highscore page .
 This code is free to use.
 this is a chellenge from my coding bootcamp please leave suggestion and/or requests.
 Thank you!